siberianfox/tinygwiki/TinyG-Status-Reports.md

     {"sr": {"line":1245, "posx":23.4352, "posx":-9.4386, "posx":0.125, "vel":600, "unit":"1", "stat":"5"}"f":[1,0,19,2131]}}

-The following use-cases are supported:

 ### Set Status Report Fields
+This sets the variables reported in a status report.
+This command is only supported in JSON mode, but the fields set in JSON apply to both JSON and text mode reports.

-The elements to be included in a status reports may be specified by setting values to 'true'.
-The elements will be returned on subsequent SR requests in the order they were provided in the SET command.
-(I know, dictionaries are supposed to be unordered, but the firmware will record and return back the attributes in the order listed).
-There is no incremental setting of elements - all attributes are reset and must be specified in a single SET command.
+Variables to be included in a status reports are selected by setting values to 'true'.
+These variables will be returned on subsequent SR requests in the order they were provided in the SET command.
+There is no incremental setting of variables - all variables are reset and must be specified in a single SET command.

 For example, the string below could be used to set up the status report in the example above, and eliminate any previously recorded settings.
-Note that the 'true' term is not in quotes - it is actually the JSON value for true, not a string that says "true".
-Examples:
+Note that the 'true' term is not in quotes - it is actually the JSON value for `true`, not a string that says "true".
+Example:
 <pre>
-{"sr":{"line":true,"xpos":true, "ypos":true,"zpos":true, "vel":true, "unit":true, "stat":true}}
+{"sr":{"line":true,"posx":true, "posy":true,"posz":true, "vel":true, "unit":true, "stat":true}}
 </pre>

 ### JSON On-Demand Status Report
 This will return a single status report.
 The two forms below are equivalent.
 <pre>
 {"sr":""}
-{"sr":null}         the 'null' value is used instead of "" in this case.
+{"sr":null}         the `null` value is used instead of "" in this case.
 Either are accepted.
 </pre>

 ### JSON Automatic Status Reports
-Automatically generated status reports may enabled with $sv.
+Automatically generated status reports may enabled with {"sv":1} or {"sv":2}.
 Reports will be generated for each new command entered, during movement every N milliseconds, and when the machine has stopped (i.e. at the end of the final move in the buffer).

-Filtered status reports only return those variable that have changed since the previous report.
+Filtered status reports `{"sv":1}` return only variables that have changed since the previous report.
 This saves serial bandwidth and host processing time.
 <pre>
 {"sv":0}      turn off automatic status reports {"sv":1}      turn on filtered automatic status reports